Alupa dynasty

 The Alupa dynasty was an Indian dynasty that ruled from 200 to 1444 A.D. in Southern India.
-They were local feudatories at different times under major dynasties such as the Kadambas, Chalukyas, Rashtrakutas and later Vijaynagara The kingdom they ruled was known as Alvakheda Arusasira, and its territory spanned the coastal districts of the modern Indian state known as Karnataka, including Kasaragod district of present-day Kerala.The Alupas played a significant role in the political, cultural, and religious history of coastal Karnataka.
+They were local feudatories at different times under major dynasties such as the Kadambas, Chalukyas, Rashtrakutas and later Vijaynagara.
+The kingdom they ruled was known as Alvakheda Arusasira, and its territory spanned the coastal districts of the modern Indian state known as Karnataka, including Kasaragod district of present-day Kerala.
+The Alupas played a significant role in the political, cultural, and religious history of coastal Karnataka.

 Etymology

 The name of the dynasty is variously recorded in inscriptions as Alupa, Aluva, Alva, Aluka, and Alapa.
 The origin of Alupas prior to the Kadambas is unclear, as there is no epigraphical evidence.
 Ptolemy, the 2nd-century geographer, identifies the Alvakheda as Olokhoira, which is widely believed to be a corruption of the term Alva Kheda, 'the land of the Alvas.

 In the Tulu language, ಆಳ್ಪು (Alup) means 'to rule', ಆಳ್ಪುನು (Alupunu) means 'ruling', ಆಳುಪೆ / ಆಳ್ಪೆ / ಆಳ್ಪುನಾಯೆ (Alupe) means 'ruler' (one who rules).
 According to B. A. Saletore, the name Alupa may be derived from its variant Aluka, which is an epithet of the divine serpent Shesha of Hindu epics.

 Fleet has suggested that the name Aluka could denote the Nāga Because it represent Jain Yakshini Padamavti the yakshini of Parshwanatha, who in early times were included in Chalukya dominions.
 Saletore further adds that the Naga or Jain origin of the Alupas is proved by two facts.
-The figure of a hooded serpent, which is found in an effaced Alupa stone inscription around Mangalore, Saletore dismisses the idea regarding the Dravidian origin of the name from the Kannada word Alunu, meaning 'to rule' or 'govern'.
+The figure of a hooded serpent, which is found in an effaced Alupa stone inscription around Mangalore, Saletore dismisses the idea regarding the Dravidian origin of the name from the Tulu word Alunu, meaning 'to rule' or 'govern'.